 Based on research, our Pupil Premium strategy will focus on a small number of priorities, which are based on strong educational evidence ensuring effective implementation.
-The Pupil Premium strategy will be embedded within a broader strategic implementation cycle, which includes our plan for education recovery.
+The Pupil Premium strategy will be embedded within a broader strategic implementation cycle.

 We aim to narrow the attainment gap between disadvantaged and non-disadvantaged pupils nationally and within internal school data by helping the pupil premium children overcome the barriers they face by providing high quality teaching, support and guidance.
 In addition to this, we aim to provide the pupils with a rich and varied curriculum which will provide them with opportunities they may otherwise not encounter whilst also supporting their mental well-being.